SotaYoshida/NuclearToolkit.jl/README.md

 ```jldoctest
 julia>import Pkg; Pkg.add("NuclearToolkit")
 ```
+Note that the above does not work at the moment.
+Please wait a couple of days.

 Pkg (Julia's builtin package manager) intalls packages in ```$JULIA_DEPOT_PATH```, which is by default ```~/.julia```.
 When working on a working node (w/o permissions to access ```~/```), overwrite the ```JULIA_DEPOT_PATH``` by ```export JULIA_DEPOT_PATH="PATH_TO_JULIA_DEPOT"```.